gitmardt/BloomGame/README.md

 # BloomGame
-Experimental prototype &amp; submission for the Acerola Jam 0
+Experimental prototype & submission for the Acerola Jam 0 (Name to be changed)